flisshou/R_Computing_for_Business_Data_Analysis/Homework/HW3/HW3.md

 ```{R}
 print(paste0("Classical Probability minus Relative Probability is :: " , classical - relative))
 ```

 >[1] "Classical Probability minus Relative Probability is :: 0.000605460030165914"

-###What will happen to the relative probability if you only simulate the game for 50 times?
+#### What will happen to the relative probability if you only simulate the game for 50 times?

 ```{R}
 f.bj.sim(50)
 ```

 >[1] 0.06

 ---

-###Q5.
+### Q5.
 (15%) Assume that the last 4 digits of one's ID in NCCU could be any number between 0000-9999.
 It is POSSIBLE for two guys to have identical last 4 digits of their ID.
 User _R_ to

-###(a) Find that the actual probability that at least two students in a class of 100 share the same last 4 digits of theire ID.
+#### (a) Find that the actual probability that at least two students in a class of 100 share the same last 4 digits of their ID.

 ```{R}
 1-prod(c(9901:10000)/10000)
 ```
 >[1] 0.391434

-###(b) Simulate the last 4 digits for 100 students 5,000 times.
+#### (b) Simulate the last 4 digits for 100 students 5,000 times.
 How many times do you find at least two students have the same ID?
 Divide the number by 5,000, what is the fraction?

 ```{R}
 sameID=function(){